Clement Scott: Poppyland and later years

 In 1883, The Daily Telegraph printed an article which Scott had written about a visit to the north Norfolk coast.
 He became enamoured of the district and gave it the name Poppyland.
 His writing was responsible for members of the London theatre set visiting and investing in homes in the area.
 Ironically, he was unhappy at the result of his popularisation of this previously pristine area.

 Scott married Isabel Busson du Maurier, the sister of George du Maurier, and the couple had four children.
-She died in 1890, and he remarried Constance Margarite Brandon, an American journalist and actress, in San Francisco.
+She died in 1890, and he remarried Constance Margaret Brandon, an English journalist and actress, in San Francisco.
 Scott's long-time wish to be elected a member of the famous literary gentlemen's club, the Garrick Club (to which Henry Irving, Gilbert and Arthur Sullivan, among many other notable men belonged), was finally realised in 1892.
 After an ill-considered 1898 interview in Great Thoughts, Scott was forced to retire as a theatre critic and moved to Biarritz to write The Drama of Yesterday and Today.
 He then worked for a couple of years at the end of the century for the New York Herald, later returning to London.
 In 1900, he founded The Free Lance, a Popular Society and Critical Journal, for writers who worked by the job, which he edited.

 Scott fell into illness and poverty in his last years and died at his residence in Woburn Square at the age of 62.
+Scott was buried in the crypt at the chapel attached to Nazareth House, Southend-on-Sea, a convent run by the Sisters of Nazareth.